Requiem (Michael Haydn): Tempo

 Sherman recommends a tempo relation in which "in Agnus Dei et Communio, the eighth of both Agnus Dei and Requiem aeternam equals half of the fugue Cum sanctis tuis."
 Sherman also recommends interpreting the Andante maestoso of the Dies Irae at "a pulse of quarter = MM.
 104."
 Leopold Mozart instructs "that the staccato indicates a lifting of the bow from the string" with no accent implied.

 Influence in Mozart's Requiem

 Both Leopold and his son Wolfgang Amadeus Mozart were present at the first three performances of Haydn's Requiem in January 1772, and Wolfgang was influenced in the writing of his own Requiem in D minor, K. 626.
 In fact, Michael Haydn's Requiem is "an important model for Mozart" and strongly suggests that Franz Xaver Süssmayr's completion of Mozart's way does not depart "in any way from Mozart's plans."
+Pauly notes specific parallels between the two requiems: rhythmic similarities in the setting of the Introit, Quantus tremor and Confutatis maledictis sections, the use of a plainchant melody in the setting of Te decet hymnus, and the subject of the fugue in Quam olim.